 Where can I find the most up-to-date production and shipping timeframe information?

-- We update this page daily.
+- We update this page twice a week.
 You can also view your estimated ship dates by order on your Gooten Orders page and check out the production stats specific to your account on your Gooten Home page when you log in.